-Lower income homebuyers needing FHA financing and down-payment assistance are at a competitive disadvantage with multiple offers on desirable properties, with many selling for cash at a significant premium over the asking price.
-According to the Real Estate Center at Texas A&M University, this is in part attributable to high oil prices fueling job growth in the energy sector and continued low interest rates.
+Lower income homebuyers needing FHA financing and down-payment assistance remain at a competitive disadvantage with cash purchasers and investors.
+Multiple offers can be expected on desirable properties, with many selling at a significant premium over the asking price.
+According to the Real Estate Center at Texas A&M University, this is attributable to an 8.56% increase in area jobs since April of last year.
+In the MSA, housing unit volume sales have declined 13.58%, while dollar volume has risen 34.11%.